 In the present case, the policies underlying res judicata favor preclusion.
-Litigation between the plaintiff and BL Co. commenced in January of 2012.
+Litigation between the plaintiff and BL Co. commenced in May of 2012, with decisions issuing from both the Superior and Appellate Courts.
 With due respect to the plaintiff's alleged injuries, the countervailing interest in bringing litigation to a close is strong.
 The promotion of judicial economy weighs in favor of the defendants because the professional negligence claim could have been adjudicated at the same time as the public nuisance claim.

-Furthermore, the plaintiff's argument that the present case is not repetitive ignores the numerous, fundamental similarities between $Smith\ I$ and the present case in favor of emphasizing the minor differences.
+Furthermore, the plaintiff's argument that the present case is not repetitive ignores the numerous, fundamental similarities between $Fisk\ I$ and the present case in favor of emphasizing the minor differences.
 Both actions allege a common set of facts, both allege claims sounding in tort, and both seek redress of the same injury.
 That professional negligence is a different legal theory than public nuisance does not sufficiently distinguish the two actions.
 Accordingly, the goal of minimizing repetitive litigation also favors the defendants.

-Although the plaintiff may be correct that the present case does not implicate the policy concerning inconsistent judgments, the plaintiff's argument concerning reservation is not persuasive.
-In Smith I, the trial court, Radcliffe, J., merely noted that the plaintiff had the opportunity to assert a claim for professional negligence; there is no express language indicating that the court intended to reserve the plaintiff's right to bring a second action following a final judgment on the merits.
-The trial court's decision merely indicates that the plaintiff had the opportunity to assert a claim for professional negligence, but failed to do so, even though such a claim was not yet barred.
-The court's language does not reserve the plaintiff's right to bring the present action.
+Although the plaintiff may be correct that the present case does not implicate the policy concerning inconsistent judgments, the plaintiff's arguments concerning reservation and invitation are not persuasive.
+In Fisk I, the trial court, Radcliffe, J., merely noted that the plaintiff had the opportunity to assert a claim for professional negligence; there is no express language indicating that the court intended to reserve the plaintiff's right to bring a second action following a final judgment on the merits.
+Nor can the statements made by the defendants' counsel before the Appellate Court be construed as an invitation.
+The focus of counsel's argument concerns the appropriate cause of action to be brought based upon the factual circumstances underlying the plaintiff's injuries.
+In context, the statements indicate that the defendants' counsel acknowledged that the statute of limitations had not run for a claim of professional negligence in order to highlight that the plaintiff ought to have-and had the opportunity to-bring such a claim, rather than "stretching absolute nuisance to the nth degree . . . . " Read together, the trial court's decision and the defendants' counsel's statements merely indicate that the plaintiff had the opportunity to assert a claim for professional negligence, but failed to do so, even though such a claim was not yet barred.
+Neither the trial court nor the defendants' counsel invited the present action.